LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 	     including the terminating null '\0',
 	     to the buffer pointed to by 'dest'
 100-atoi.c - Write a function that converts a string to an int

+Files for project "C- More pointers, arrays and strings"

+0-strcat.c - Write a function that concatenates two strings